 Therefore, I assigned a taste rating of 15 to this protein powder.

 Overall, as far as a vegan protein powder goes, VeganSmart is very average.

 It mixes great, but that’s balanced out by having a very weak protein content.

 Both taste and price are slightly above average, but nothing special.

 I think that VeganSmart is a great protein powder if you detest clumps, or are looking for a casual vegan protein powder that also gives you vitamins, minerals, and digestive enzymes.

 VeganSmart has a lot going for it if you’re interested in additional nutrition other than just protein, but lacks in important areas that we’ve looked at.
 Here are some alternatives that taste better, have more protein, and some extra nutrition.

-- PlantFusion – PlantFusion is not only my #1 rated overall veagn protein powder (the best tasting as well), but it also has an enzyme blend designed to aid digestion.
+- PlantFusion – PlantFusion is one of my favorite overall vegan protein powders, and it also has an enzyme blend designed to aid digestion.
 I highly recommend it for just about anyone, and you can see my testing results in my PlantFusion review.

 - MRM Veggie Elite – MRM Veggie Elite is a solid protein powder (Overall rating of 77/100), that also has an enzyme blend to help digestion.
 Additionally, it has 46% of your daily iron in each serving.
 To see the specific nutritional details, see my full MRM Veggie Elite review.